AshridgeTechnologies/elemento/stories/Backlog.md

 - Search in project - consider Fuse.js

 ### Priority 1
+- Tools can do deployment - parameters, access to project, GitHub, etc
+- Tools can use data read from Editor and Preview
 - Scheduled jobs
 - Rich text
 - Readonly elements - for all types and styled clearly